Skanda-P-R/Remote-Touchpad-and-Keyboard-Web-App/README.md

 - The web app provides:
   - A touchpad that sends real-time mouse movements.
   - Left/right click buttons.
-  - A full on-screen keyboard with modifier keys.
+  - A full on-screen keyboard with modifier keys **(Accessed by turning your mobile to landscape mode)**.
   - Volume control via a slider.
   - Media control (Play/Pause, Next, Previous).